DeveloperDenis/TileMapEditor/README.md

 - save tile maps in a simple custom file format to use directly in your game, or to load back into the program later for further editing

+### Running the app

+To run the app yourself, just download the "Latest Build.zip" file from the repository, unzip it, and double click main.exe

 ### Screenshots / GIFs
 ![Screenshot of app](/screenshot1.png?raw=true "App Screenshot")
 ![gif of app](/gif1.gif?raw=true "App gif")